sputney13/heart_rate_sentinel_server/README.md

 Heart Rate Sentinel Server Project for BME590: Medical Device Software Design.

 ### hrss.py
 The server code is located in hrss.py.
 The server is currently running at **vcm-7192.vm.duke.edu:5000**.
 However, this server is running using my SendGrid API Key.
-To update with a different API key, insert a different API key string into line 13 in hrss.py:
+To update with a different API key (strongly recommended, as my API key often throws 401 errors), insert a different API key string into line 13 in hrss.py:
 ```python
 SENDGRID_API_KEY = 'SENDGRID_API_KEY'
 ```